Celestial Navigation is a very elaborate system.

 As mentioned, the obtained Lines-of-Position are in fact circles

-centered around the Geographic Position of the observed object at
+centred around the Geographic Position of the observed object at

 the time of observation.